Punggol Bus Interchange: New Feeder Services

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Punggol Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Punggol Bus Interchange were divided into two bus packages, operated by two bus operators.

-On 15 April 2015, the Loyang Bus Package was put up for tender by the Land Transport Authority.
-On 23 November that year, the tender was awarded to Go-Ahead Singapore Pte Ltd and as a result, Go-Ahead Singapore Pte Ltd took over the operation and management of this interchange and all bus services serving it, excluding Bus Services 50 and 117.
+On 15 April 2015, the Loyang bus package was put up for tender by the Land Transport Authority.
+On 23 November that year, the tender was awarded to Go-Ahead Singapore Pte Ltd and as a result, Go-Ahead Singapore Pte Ltd took over the operation and management of this interchange and all bus services serving it, excluding services 50 and 117.

-In order to ensure a smooth transition with minimal inconvenience to commuters, the 25 bus services in the contract were transferred in two tranches.
-The first tranche involved the transfer of Punggol Bus Interchange and the Bus Services 3/3A, 34/34A, 43/43M, 62/62A, 82, 83, 84, 85, 118, 119, 136, 382G/382W and 386 to Go-Ahead Singapore Pte Ltd.
+To ensure a smooth transition with minimal inconvenience to commuters, the 25 bus services in the contract were transferred in two tranches.
+The first tranche involved the transfer of Punggol Bus Interchange and the bus services 3/3A, 34/34A, 43/43M, 62/62A, 82, 83, 84, 85, 118, 119, 136, 382G/382W and 386 to Go-Ahead Singapore Pte Ltd.

 Go-Ahead Singapore Pte Ltd took over Punggol Bus Interchange from 4 September 2016 onwards, marking the debut of the company in Singapore.